25 Things To Ask Your Legal Private Cloud Provider

 A reliable cloud service provider will employ name-brand, enterprise-grade server equipment that is under warranty by its manufacturer.

-It’s important, especially to a law firm, that your chosen cloud service provider have a financially-backed Uptime SLA.
-Meaning: They guarantee that your cloud system will be “up,” or available, a certain percentage of the calendar year.
+It’s important, especially to a law firm, that your chosen cloud service provider has a financially-backed Uptime SLA.
+Meaning that they guarantee that your cloud system will be “up,” or available, for a certain percentage of the calendar year.
 A reliable provider will guarantee “five nines” of Uptime, or 99.999%.

-What’s more, the cloud provider should clearly outline their maintenance windows, the time when they might take their systems down for scheduled maintenance, upgrades and repairs.
-There should be no surprises here–the last thing you want is to go to log in one day or evening–only to realize that you can’t log in and access your legal software, your documents or your email.
+What’s more, the cloud provider should clearly outline their maintenance windows and the time when they might take their systems down for scheduled maintenance, upgrades, and repairs.
+There should be no surprises here — the last thing you want is to go to log in one day or evening only to realize that you can’t log in and access your legal software, your documents, or your email.

 Make sure that your cloud service provider not only provides antivirus protection for the cloud servers that your data and applications will reside on (of course), but that they also provide and monitor antivirus for each of your local computers (desktops and laptops).

-After all–one of the purposes of moving to the cloud is to consolidate all IT management and support to a single platform and a single provider.
+After all, one of the purposes of moving to the cloud is to consolidate all IT management and support into a single platform and a single provider.
 Some cloud service providers leave you to your own devices (no pun intended) when it comes to managing security and antivirus for your local computers.

-20. What Kind of Help Desk do they Operate?
+What Kind of Help Desk Do They Operate?

 These kinds of systems separate the capable, sophisticated operations from the fly-by-night operations.

-An easy way to spot a smaller cloud provider that likely cannot meet the needs of your law firm is looking at the total size of their support staff (and finding that its smaller than you thought).
-We’ve seen small, local IT companies that launch their own cloud offering have no more than a small handful of total technical staff–including support and onboarding staff.
+An easy way to spot a smaller cloud provider that likely cannot meet the needs of your law firm is by looking at the total size of their support staff (and finding that it is smaller than you thought).
+We’ve seen small, local IT companies launch their cloud offering with no more than a small handful of total technical staff, including support and onboarding staff.

-A capable cloud service provider will have at least 3 onboarding specialists, and no less than 6 dedicated, full-time Help Desk/support staff.
+A capable cloud service provider will have at least 3 onboarding specialists and no less than 6 dedicated, full-time help desk/support staff to provide proper IT services for law firms.

 You’re a busy law firm.
 You’re working tight deadlines.
-Your revenue, your reputation, possibly even lives are at stake.
-So when you call your cloud provider’s help desk, needing assistance–it matters who picks up the phone.
+Your revenue and your reputation are at stake.
+So when you call your cloud provider’s help desk needing assistance, it matters who picks up the phone.

 Some cloud service providers employ so-called “level one” technicians to triage inbound support calls.
-These entry-level technicians, while well-intentioned, often are only trained or authorized to handle the most basic support requests such as resetting a password or advising you to reboot your computer.
-Any problems more sophisticated than that–they tell you they’ll have to “escalate” to a “level two” engineer.
+These entry-level technicians, while well-intentioned, often are only trained or authorized to handle the most basic support requests, such as resetting a password or advising you to reboot your computer.
+If any problems are more sophisticated than that, they tell you they’ll have to “escalate” to a “level two” engineer.

-Or worse yet: If you didn’t heed our earlier advice, and went with a generalist cloud service provider–one that serves multiple industries (in addition to law firms), chances are the support engineer you get won’t be trained in the software your firm uses.
-You’ll call with a question about your ProLaw software, or maybe a problem with your firm’s Time Matters… wait on hold… only to be told that that particular support rep doesn’t know that software, and they’ll have to call you back.
+Or worse yet, If you didn’t heed our earlier advice and went with a generalist cloud service provider — one that serves multiple industries (in addition to law firms) — chances are the support engineer you get won’t be trained in the software your firm uses.
+You’ll call with a question about your ProLaw software or maybe a problem with your firm’s Time Matters, only to be told that that particular support rep doesn’t know that software, and they’ll have to call you back.

 Not the experience you want when so much is on the line.

 Does your firm need to be HIPAA compliant?
-Perhaps you need to meet PCI, or SOX compliance?
+Perhaps you need to meet PCI or SOX compliance requirements?

-Or maybe you don’t, and you simply want to keep your data very secure, and avoid running afoul of your state bar association.
-(If so: good for you.)
+Or maybe you don’t, and you simply want to keep your data very secure and avoid running afoul of your state bar association.
+(If so, kudos to you.)

-A capable, legal-grade cloud service provider will not only maintain the strictest levels of information security, they’ll provide tools for your firm to stay secure and remain (or become) compliant with many third-party regulations.
-Tools and options including:
+A capable, legal-grade cloud service provider will not only maintain the strictest levels of information security, but they’ll also provide tools for your firm to stay secure and remain (or become) compliant with many third-party regulations.

 • Two-Factor Authentication support.